William Henry Lang (soldier)

-Lieutenant Colonel William Henry Lang, OBE (27 February 1878 – 27 December 1959) was a British Army officer during the First World War.
+William Henry Lang, OBE (27 February 1878 – 27 December 1959) was a British Army officer during the First World War.

 Biography

-Born in 1878 in Ottery St Mary, William Henry Lang was a Royal Air Force officer and recipient of the Order of the British Empire during the First World War.
+Born in 1878 in Ottery St Mary, Lang was a Royal Air Force officer and recipient of the Order of the British Empire during the First World War.

-William Henry Lang moved to Woolwich in London in 1898 to work at the Royal Arsenal.
-While at the Royal Arsenal, William Henry Lang engaged in experimental work in connection with artillery equipment, along with facilitated repairs and assisted in the creation of general handbooks.
-Upon the outbreak of war in 1914, William Henry Lang was granted a commission into the British Army as a Lieutenant.
+Lang moved to Woolwich in London in 1898 to work at the Royal Arsenal.
+While at the Royal Arsenal, Lang engaged in experimental work in connection with artillery equipment, along with facilitated repairs and assisting in the creation of general handbooks.
+Upon the outbreak of war in 1914, Lang was granted a commission into the British Army as a lieutenant.

-Upon the formation of the Royal Flying Corps, William Henry Lang changed branches.
-After being posted in Candas in France, William Henry Lang was promoted to Major, and appointed as the Park Commander of the Greenwich Stores Depot in February 1917.
-Later that year, William Henry Lang was promoted to Lieutenant Colonel, and appointed as Depot Commander of RAF Kidbrooke.
+Upon the formation of the Royal Flying Corps, Lang changed branches.
+After being posted in Candas in France, Lang was promoted to major, and appointed as the park commander of the Greenwich Stores Depot in February 1917.
+Later that year, William Henry Lang was promoted to lieutenant colonel, and appointed as Depot Commander of RAF Kidbrooke.
 While in the Royal Flying Corps, William Henry Lang worked as a technical officer based on his specialised knowledge of wireless and photographic technologies along with technical knowledge of experimental guns and armaments.